MayankSingh04/MayankSingh04/README.md

 - 👋 Hi, I’m @MayankSingh04
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Web Devlopment.
-- 📫 you can reach me through instagram or mail -instagram - @mayank_o9
+- 📫 you can reach me through mail mail-mayanksinghdhami7@gmail.com
-mail-mayanksingh7@gmail.com

 <!---
 MayankSingh04/MayankSingh04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.